 ARTICLE I: SITE SELECTION & ANGLER PARTICIPATION

-A. There will be one Club point tournament per month in a tournament Year.
-A Tournament year will run from January through December.
+A. There will be one HCBM point tournament per month in a tournament year.
+A tournament year will run from January through December.
 Additional tournaments can be scheduled, but monthly tournament points will not be awarded for additional tournaments.
-Club tournaments will be one day tournaments unless voted on and approved by club members.
-The club point standings will be utilized to select those members who wish to fish in annual “Special” tournaments such as the County Top Six Man Tournament and the Annual Florida Panhandle Tournament of Champions.
-Teams will be selected for the County Six Man utilizing the point standings from the previous calendar year and the Tournament of Champions will be selected using the current calendar year standings.
-The teams will be formulated starting with the top point leader and working down until the team is full and complete.
-Junior anglers who are members of the club under eighteen years of age will not be allowed to participate in “Special” tournaments regardless of their point standings within the club unless voted on and approved by a majority vote of the members present at the meeting date prior to the tournament event .
+Club tournaments will be one-day tournaments unless voted on, and approved, by a quorum of present club members.
+The club point standings will be utilized to select those members who wish to fish in annual “Special” tournaments such as the County Top Six Tournament and the Annual Florida Panhandle Tournament of Champions.
+Teams will be selected for the County Top Six utilizing the point standings from the previous calendar year.
+The Tournament of Champions will be selected using the current calendar year standings.
+The teams will be formulated starting with the top point leader and working down until the team is complete.
+Junior anglers who are members of the club will not be allowed to participate in “Special” tournaments regardless of their point standings within the club unless voted on and approved by a majority vote of the members present at the meeting date prior to the tournament event.

-B. Tournament sites and dates for January through June will be voted on during the November club meeting prior to the tournament year, with the understanding that dates may be changed as events or other tournament opportunities become known.
+B. Tournament sites and dates for the next January through June will be voted on during the November club meeting prior to the tournament year, with the understanding that dates and locations may be changed as events or other tournament opportunities become known.
 Tournament dates and locations for July through December will be voted on during the April club meeting.
-Any date changes must be voted on and approved at the club meeting prior to the tournament.
-In the event of a tie on proposed locations the President’s vote will act as the tie breaker.
+Any date or location changes must be voted on and approved at the club meeting prior to the tournament.
+In the event of a tie on proposed locations the President will act as the tiebreaker.

 C. If a tournament site is determined non-fishable (non-fishable is defined as unfavorable water conditions, weather, or extenuating circumstances), an alternate site will be selected in order of precedence as follows: